■ Duties and responsibilities:

 The information in this article was correct at the time of publishing

-At some point in your career, particularly in the early stages, you may find yourself in a situation where you are leaving a practice.
-As well, you may be told by the medical director of the clinic that you cannot take patients’ medical records with you.
-You may be surprised and confused because, after all, you consider these individuals to be your patients.
+At some point in your career, you might find yourself leaving a practice and being told by the clinic’s medical director that you cannot take patients’ medical records with you.
+This might be a surprise, since you might consider the records to be yours – after all, you created the entries related to the patients’ care.

 Why treating a patient does not necessarily mean you are the custodian